-The second aim of the research is to bring together, develop and inspire a community of researchers and practitioners to advance the study and understanding of mobility governance across India and between the UK and India.
-The research will be bottom-up in its approach; working with WRI India, the project will engage practitioners in the four cities from the outset to ensure the findings are as meaningful as possible.
-The interview protocol will be co-created with stakeholders and the data collection informed by the key challenges of urban mobility governance identified by stakeholders through exploratory workshops at the start of the project.
-A study visit to four UK cities that have experienced different levels of transport governance reform will be held for stakeholders from each of the four case study cities to share lessons from the UK experience and draw on practitioner expertise.
-A special session of the World Conference on Transport Research in Mumbai will also be convened to bring practitioners into dialogue with scholars at the forefront of research on transport governance in India and beyond.
-The project will also convene a ‘summer school’ in India for researchers to develop their research methods, theoretical perspectives and networks in relation to transport governance and reform.
-These activities will build both professional and research capacity to address future transport governance challenges.
+The second aim of the research was to bring together, develop and inspire a community of researchers and practitioners to advance the study and understanding of mobility governance across India and between the UK and India.
+The research was bottom-up in its approach; working with WRI India, the project engaged practitioners in the four cities from the outset to ensure the findings were as meaningful as possible.
+The interview protocol was co-created with stakeholders and the data collection was informed by key challenges of urban mobility governance identified by stakeholders through exploratory workshops at the start of the project.
+A study visit to four UK cities that have experienced different levels of transport governance reform was held for stakeholders from each of the four case study cities, to share lessons from the UK experience and draw on practitioner expertise.
+A special session of the World Conference on Transport Research in Mumbai was also convened to bring practitioners into dialogue with scholars at the forefront of research on transport governance in India and beyond.
+The project also convened a ‘summer school’ in India for researchers to develop their research methods, theoretical perspectives and networks in relation to transport governance and reform.
+These activities were instrumental in building both professional and research capacity to address future transport governance challenges.

 Economic and Social Research Council

-The UK’s largest organisation for funding research on economic and social issues, ESRC supports independent, high quality research impactingn business, the public sector and civil society.
+The UK’s largest organisation for funding research on economic and social issues, ESRC supports independent, high quality research impacting business, the public sector and civil society.
 At any one time ESRC supports over 4,000 researchers and postgraduate students in academic institutions and independent research institutes.

 ESRC is part of UK Research and Innovation, a non-departmental public body funded by the UK government bringing together the UK’s research councils, Innovate UK and Research England.